-From the many perspectives of sustainability it is obviously important to be able to adjust, reuse and update an HVAC-solution to not put unnecessary strain on the environment by throwing out something that actually works.
+From the many perspectives of sustainability it is obviously important to be able to adjust, reuse and update an HVAC-solution to not throw something out that actually works, and thereby put unnecessary strain on the environment.
 It is essential to consider a solution for ventilation, heating and cooling that is designed for reasonable alternative uses of the building.
 Renovation and adaptability expenses, as well as rent revenues and satisfied tenants are at stake.

 LEARN MORE HERE

 The economic aspects of an office can perhaps be narrowed down and limited to the mechanism of charging the highest possible rent per square meter with the least possibe cost.
 But, this guide is puting the light on the essential balance between a functional HVAC-solution that delivers on the many perspectives of sustainability and a good indoor climate for long-term tenants.
 When looking at that balancing act from an office perpective, the conditions are far more complex and the economic opportunities not always and "easy" equation.

 “It is vital to carefully consider different solutions and keep the right one based on each project’s uniqueness.
 In that process it is key to rely on a long term partner able to understand the project as a whole and provide technical experts as well as service technicians to install, commission, monitor and maintain the products throughout the building’s life”